A Zotero Guide

 What is this Resource?

-This site was originally created as a Zotero resource for a one day training course, Managing Personal Digital Research Information, at the British Library on 25 September 2013.
+This site was originally created as a Zotero resource for a one day training course, Managing Personal Digital Research Information, at the British Library in September 2013 and March 2014.

 In the hope that much of the content and examples can be of practical use and interest to a broader audience, I’m releasing it as a public resource under a Creative Commons license.
-Feel free to copy material, borrow examples and images and adapt them for your own use.
+Feel free to copy material, borrow examples and images and adapt them for your own use, as long as you credit the source.

 A note on the structure of the content: it begins by assuming no knowledge of Zotero at all, starting with the basics, and moving on in stages to more advanced exercises and examples.